FAQ's

 policy.
 Protecting your data privacy and that of your patients is our priority.

 Absolutely not.
-AURALIT-i will never sell or misuse patient data.
+AURALIT-i will never sell or use patient information for any reason.
 Our

 sole purpose is to assist clinicians in streamlining their documentation